signag/fritzToInfluxHA/README.md

 - One or more DECT HA devices or DECT Repeaters registered for the Fritz!Box
 - An Influx DB V2.4 or later running on the same or another machine

-AVM Information on interfaces and protocos for Fritz!Box access can be found at <https://avm.de/service/schnittstellen/>
+AVM Information on interfaces and protocols for Fritz!Box access can be found at <https://avm.de/service/schnittstellen/>

 InfluxDB (<https://www.influxdata.com/products/influxdb-overview/>) is a time series database which can be used as cloud version or local installation on various platforms.